 Other options include soldier beetles and soft-wing flower beetles, which will also feed on spider mites and scale bugs.
 Some types of flies are also beneficial to roses thanks to their aphid diet, including hover flies and long-legged flies.
 Lacewings and several types of true bugs (such as damsel bugs) will also feast on aphids.

 If your roses are in dire need of an immediate intervention, try an organic spray, like neem oil.
+It's important to note that some roses are sensitive to neem oil, which can injure them, so it's best to spray the oil on a small test patch before saturating an entire rose plant and risk damaging it.
 Sometimes, a blast of water from the hose is sufficient to knock down aphids, but this technique may backfire by promoting the growth of fungi on the leaves.

 Other Flying Insects Attracted to Roses